jeffdcamp/workmanager-tools/README.md

 WorkManager Tools for Android
 =============================

-DBTools Room for Android is an library that makes it even easier to work with Google Room Library and SQLite Databases.
+WorkManager Tools for Android is an library that makes it even easier to work with Google WorkManager Library

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/org.dbtools/workmanager-tools/badge.svg)](https://maven-badges.herokuapp.com/maven-central/org.dbtools/workmanager-tools)

 **Features**

-*
+* Ability to list scheduled work (FOR DEBUG ONLY)

 License
 =======